Tamar Burton

 Tamar was instructed in the Court of Justice of the EU in O'Brien v Ministry of Justice (Case C-432/17) and in the Supreme Court as a junior to Robin Allen KC and Rachel Crasnow KC in Miller and O'Brien v MOJ [2017] UKSC 46.

-She was instructed in the EAT in an appeal concerning non-judicial office holders in Moultrie v MOJ, in the assessment of remedy in O'Brien v MOJ as well as by a group of Circuit Judges in Clayson v MOJ, led by Rachel Crasnow KC on each occasion.
-She is currently instructed by a number of fee-paid judges in pursuing claims arising from the O'Brien litigation.
+She was instructed in the EAT in an appeal concerning non-judicial office holders in Moultrie v MOJ [2015] IRLR 264, in the assessment of remedy in O'Brien v MOJ as well as by a group of Circuit Judges in Clayson v MOJ [2024] EAT 99, led by Rachel Crasnow KC on each occasion.
+She has been instructed by a number of individual fee-paid judges in pursuing claims arising from the O'Brien litigation.

 Prior to commencing pupillage, Tamar was a litigation executive at Slater & Gordon.
 She was heavily involved in representing those sexually assaulted by Jimmy Savile and attended the Dame Janet Smith Inquiry with clients.
 She also had responsibility for multiple product liability claims arising from the DePuy ASR hip implant and assisted on clinical negligence claims against the breast surgeon Ian Paterson.